transloadit/uppy/website/src/docs/fileinput.md

 ### `id: 'FileInput'`

-A unique identifier for this FileInput.
+A unique identifier for this File Input.
 It defaults to `'FileInput'`.
 Use this if you need to add multiple FileInput instances.

 ### `target: null`